 Esther is one of the nation’s most sought-after commentators on arts, culture and the creative industries.
 High-level policy and industry development is core to her ethos: she actively fosters sector-wide networks, and is regularly invited to facilitate or consult on strategic planning and programming for arts organisations, advocacy bodies, cultural institutions, university faculties and regional governments.
 Her advocacy workshops are presented all over Australia to artists, artsworkers and executive leaders.
 Esther has chaired global advocacy and industry development sessions at the IFACCA World Summit, CARFAC and Americans for the Arts.
 She has been commissioned by urban and regional councils to develop, critique or review their arts and cultural policies, and has sat on numerous policy advisories.
 In 2015, Esther was a member of the Victorian Government Creative Industries Expert Reference Group who oversaw Australia’s first creative industries strategy.
 Internationally, Esther has benchmarked global approaches to arts advocacy via travel and engagement with thanks to the Australia Council Artistic Leadership fund in 2014-15, and the Copyright Agency’s IGNITE fund in 2018.
 In 2019, Esther co-facilitated Australian Cultural Policy: The Next Decade, a partnership between Monash University’s Masters of Cultural & Creative Leadership and NAVA.
 With thanks to private philanthropy, Esther created Arts Day on Hill as a 2019-2021 NAVA collaboration with national cross-artform bodies to foster long-term engagement on arts and cultural policy.

 Esther’s work has been published widely in Australia and overseas, including in the Guardian, the Age, Griffith Review, Meanjin, Overland, Daily Review, Eureka Street, Dancehouse Diary, un Magazine, The Emerging Writer, the Australian, Artichoke, Arts Hub, Houses and RealTime Arts, and she is the former arts policy columnist for Meanjin.
 She has been profiled in The Age, The Leader, Melbourne News, CB Online, Arts Hub, The Courier and Neos Kosmos.
 Esther also has a background in public, commercial and community media, having led multilingual newsrooms, broadcaster training, program creation, new platform development and a radio station.
 Esther’s writing has been translated into German, Greek, French and Ukrainian.
 Experimentation is her writerly love: in 2016, she exhibited her INDEX-SYSTEM project at Mailbox Arts Space, and in 2017 she was a keynote speaker and site-specific workshop presenter at Performing, Writing in New Zealand.
 Esther has a chapter on the role of the institution in The Relationship is the Project, an invaluable resource curated by Jade Lillie and published in 2020.
 This text, and Esther’s experimental piece Art ⇄ Architecture, have been included on university curricula.
-Her book Place, Practice, Politics is forthcoming in 2021.
+Her book Place, Practice, Politics was published in 2022.

 IMAGE: Grandstanding at MPavilion 2017.
 Esther created and facilitated an event which reconfigured the OMA-designed pavilion to create three different spatial and discursive conditions.
 The event opened the season for MPavilion, Australia’s leading architecture commission, offered to the people of Melbourne as “a container and a cultural laboratory.”